 Header image courtesy of Kerry Hotel Hong Kong

-Our city’s public swimming pools are officially open for business—yes, even amidst the coronavirus pandemic—and with summer bringing us soaring temperatures and humidity beyond our wildest dreams, now’s the ideal time to take a dip.
+Our city’s public swimming pools are officially open for business, and with summer bringing us soaring temperatures and humidity beyond our wildest dreams, now’s the ideal time to take a dip.
 With this and social distancing measures in mind, we check out the coolest public pools around Hong Kong—as well as some hotel favourites—to keep you cool this season.

 With a total of 43 state-owned-and-operated public pools splashed across Hong Kong, an afternoon of water-based fun is never far away.
-Clocking in at just $17 on weekdays and $19 on weekends, Hong Kong’s public pools are perfect for family outings, busting out some lengths, or relaxing with friends.
+Hong Kong’s public pools are perfect for family outings, busting out some lengths, or relaxing with friends.
 Changing rooms are provided but don’t forget to pack your own towel.
 Plus, each public pool is closed one day each week for cleaning, so click on the links below to avoid disappointment.

 Jordan Valley Swimming Pool, 6 Choi Ha Road, Ngau Tau Kok | (+852) 2305 5919